Recent history at St. Marks

 Our Historic Past

-Our Parish House served as the Rectory for St. Mark's Priests.
-It now holds children's Sunday school classes, nursery and a bride's room.
+1897: Our Parish House was built.
+This building served as our Rectory for St. Mark's priests and families for decades.
+It now holds Sunday school classes, our nursery, and our Rafter's bride's room.

 July 2020: Ground breaking for our new building "The Rafters".
 This building gives us additional space to meet, grow, and help serve our new endeavor "Flyin' Lion Transition to Work Ministry".
 We host weddings and community events to raise funds for our Flyin' Lions Ministry.